tmwine/github-upload/README.md

 # github-upload

-This repository contains the routines for assigning a regularity z-score to a symbolic sequence, as well as determining the entropy of associated distributions in the binary case (from the paper [A Matrix-Based Regularity Measure for Symbolic Sequences](https://osf.io/vpg8h)).
-Most are written in Octave.
+This project contains the routines used in the paper, [A Matrix-Based Regularity Measure for Symbolic Sequences](https://osf.io/vpg8h).
+The functions allow the assignment of a regularity z-score to any symbolic sequence of sufficient length.
+They also allow the determination of the symbolic sequence homogeneity entropy for the regularity distribution associated with any {{d<sub>1<sub>,...,d<sub>k<sub>},delta,rho} parameter set.
+Most of the routines are written in Octave.
 A few are in C++, for the sake of speed.

 First are some examples.
 The routines and main variable types are explained in more detail afterward.

 ### Some examples using the routines